Pocket Palma: Career

 Papa and Vidović stated that they had spent most of 2018 separated, consequently not knowing how to make music for Side Project together as they both had headed in different directions.
 They simply "were not inspired to make new Side Project material".
 During one of their sessions, they decided to translate one of the songs they had written to Croatian and thought it "sounded cool".
 In spring 2018, they composed new music and wrote lyrics about going to the seaside, going out of the city, and summer love in English to it.
 They said they had decided to try themselves out in synth pop "after Vidović had wandered to Yugoslav synth pop playlists on YouTube".
 In the beginning of 2019, they decided to write about the same topics, but in Croatian instead.
 They released their debut single in Croatian, titled "Godišnji", under the new name Pocket Palma.
 In May 2019, they released a mini-album of the same name.
 Until the autumn, they scored a radio hit "Ono što nam inače nedostaje".

 After Pocket Palma's music had been taken down from online platforms, Papa and Vidović announced in October they had signed a contract with Croatian label Aquarius Records.
 In December, they released their debut self-titled album in Croatian for Aquarius.
 It consisted of all songs from Godišnji, as well as four new songs.
 The album was met with universal acclaim by the critics, who compared it with Croatian bands Nipplepeople and Denis & Denis.

 On 31 January 2020, Aquarius Records rereleased the duo's Side Project works.
 On 29 February, they held a concert in Tvornica Kulture, Zagreb.
 In March, they released two collaborations, "Voli me" with ManGroove and "Minuta (PP Version)" with Ida Prester.

+On 2 June 2023, Pocket Palma have released their latest song - "Ne mogu biti kao oni" as an announcement of their upcoming, third album.
+The musical group released their third studio album, "III", on 22 September 2023.
+This album achieved a significant milestone by securing the number one spot on the Croatian Albums Chart, marking the band's inaugural chart-topping album in their career.